GabrielLunesu/AdNavi/backend/test-results/qa_test_results-phase-5-2.md

 ## Test 38: wich ad had the lowest cpc last week?

 **Answer**:
-> Last week, the ad with the lowest CPC was $0.47, which is right on par with the workspace average—so it's performing pretty average.
-Just to give you some context, your top performer, Ad 1 from AdSet 2, had a CPC of $0.70, so you're doing well in comparison!
+> Last week, Ad 2 from AdSet 2 had the lowest CPC at $0.33—your best performer!
+That’s even better than the workspace average of $0.47, so it’s really standing out.

 **DSL**:
 ```json